OfficeDev/VBA-content/VBA/Visio-VBA/articles/graphicitem-setexpression-method-visio.md

 # GraphicItem.SetExpression Method (Visio)

-Sets the value of the expression string that is part of a **GraphicItem** object?s rule, against which shape data (custom properties) are evaluated.
+Sets the value of the expression string that is part of a **GraphicItem** object's rule, against which shape data (custom properties) are evaluated.

  **Note**  This Visio object or member is available only to licensed users of Visio Professional 2013.